-For prioritized ECS in American Samoa (i.e., those selected as priorities for monitoring by DMWR), creel survey catch estimates in 2021 for two of the six species were zero.
-The four species with catch estimates for the year were Panulirus penicillatus (694 lb), Sargocentron tiere (42 lb), Crenimugil crenilabis (95 lb) and Epinephelus melanostigma (11 lb).
+For prioritized ECS in American Samoa (i.e., those selected as priorities for monitoring by DMWR), creel survey catch estimates in 2022 for two of the six species were zero.
+The four species with catch estimates for the year were Panulirus penicillatus (562 lb), Sargocentron tiere (47 lb), Crenimugil crenilabis (23 lb) and Epinephelus melanostigma (91 lb).
+Catch values are relatively low for these species from boat-based creel surveys because they are typically harvested using shore-based fishing methods.
 In American Samoa commercial purchase data, five of the six species had zero recorded catch.
-The only species with catch data in 2021 was P. penicillatus (311 lb), whose sales data showed declines of 62% and 75% from the 10- and 20-year averages, respectively.
+The only species with catch data in 2022 was P. penicillatus, but these data were non-disclosed due to data confidentiality rules associated with reporting data from fewer than three sources (e.g., dealers and/or vendors).

-There were no federal permits issued for American Samoa lobster or deepwater shrimp fisheries in 2021, and no catch or effort were reported.
+There were no federal permits issued for American Samoa lobster or deepwater shrimp fisheries in 2022, and no catch or effort have been reported associated with these permits over the course of the available time series.

 An Ecosystem Considerations chapter was added to the annual SAFE reports following the Council's review of its FEPs and revised management objectives.
-Fisher observations, fishery-independent ecosystem survey data, socioeconomics, protected species, climate and oceanographic indicators, essential fish habitat, and marine planning information are included in this chapter.
-A special section was added to the report in 2020 describing the impacts of COVID-19 on American Samoa archipelagic fisheries and fishing communities, and this section was updated with information on impacts and recovery for the 2021 report.
+Fisher observations, fisheryindependent ecosystem survey data, socioeconomics, protected species, climate and oceanographic indicators, essential fish habitat, and marine planning information are included in this chapter.
+A special section that was previously added to the report in 2020 and 2021 describing the impacts of COVID-19 on American Samoa archipelagic fisheries and fishing communities was no longer included in the 2022 report.